viperleed/viperleed/doc/content/work_segments.rst

 #. :ref:`Reference calculation<ref-calc>`: Full-dynamic LEED calculation,
    which outputs a set of :ref:`theoretical beams<THEOBEAMS>` for a given structure and :ref:`the "Tensors"<Tensorszip>`
+#. :ref:`Delta-amplitudes generation<sec_deltas>`:
+   The delta-amplitudes specify how paramter chenages affect the beam intensities within the :ref:?`tensor-LEED approximation<tensor_leed>`.
-#. :ref:`Delta-Amplitudes generation<sec_deltas>`: Based on the Tensors and a :ref:`set of parameter variations specified by the user<DISPLACEMENTS>`, produces :ref:`"Delta files"<Deltaszip>`, specifying how these changes affect the beams
+   This calculation is based on the tensors and a :ref:`set of parameter variations specified by the user<DISPLACEMENTS>`, produces :ref:`"Delta files"<Deltaszip>`.
+   The output of this step are the Delta files.
 #. :ref:`Search<sec_search>`: Using the :ref:`Delta files<Deltaszip>`  to vary the theoretical beams, looks for a set of parameters such that the :ref:`R-factor<r-factor_calculation>` between the theoretical beams and :ref:`a given set of experimental beams<EXPBEAMS>` is minimized.

 Which of these segments should be executed must be specified using the :ref:`RUN<RUN>`  parameter, using the segment numbers in the list above.
 Besides these main three segments, there are also the following minor segments, which during normal ViPErLEED execution will be inserted automatically where appropriate: